ngardiner/proxmox_vswrouter/README.md

 2. Setting a routing table per interface (if desired) and allowing or denying Internet access per interface

 ### Design
 Implementing this project consists of a pair of OpenVSwitch switches, one (or more) on each Proxmox node in the cluster, and one (or more) within a VM.
 The Proxmox VMs trunk VLANs from their ovs switch to the VM, which acts as a router.
-It will terminate the

-### Pros and Cons
-This same mechanism could easily be performed just by spinning up a VLAN each time, however:

-   * This generally requires configuring VLAN trunking across a network, and mixes virtual VLANs with
-   * Note that single VLAN mode is intended to be supported by this project as well, but it will only work in flat, non-VLAN aware networks.

-Cons:

-   * Q-in-Q VLAN trunking adds overhead (4 bytes in the header)

 ## Setup

 The following steps will get you up and running:

-1. Deploy an Ubuntu 20.04 VM.
+1. Deploy an Ubuntu 20.04 Container or VM.
 The following configuration should be used:

    * VM CPU Cores: 1
    * RAM: Minimum 512MB
    * Network Interfaces: 2 interfaces
       * Interface 1: Management.
 Should be in VLAN 1

-You should deploy 2 VMs if you are running in HA mode.
+You should deploy 2 Containers or VMs if you are running in HA mode.
 Keep in mind, HA mode needs to be running across two different Proxmox cluster nodes

 2. Install the following packages:
 ```apt-get install apache2 libapache2-mod-php7.4 php7.4-mbstring php7.4-sqlite```